google-deepmind/mujoco_menagerie/seeed_rebot_devarm/README.md

 (PhysX and Newton) drive droop and the on-hardware measurements, so the model is dynamically consistent with the URDF, the vendor's Isaac Sim asset, and the physical arm.

+Self-collision detection was checked against the source geometry: across sampled poses, every body pair that actually interpenetrates in the source meshes and is not deliberately excluded is reported as a contact by MuJoCo.

 ## License